AndreasChristensen89/salary_struggle/README.md

 Will be checked when day finishes to see if effects should be removed, and if secondary effects should be applied

+As per advice from mentor I installed pylint for django: pip3 install pylint-django

 To do list:
 - Fix sorting method, so items with 0 in sorted effect will not show